 You need different signatures for internal emails and for emails sent outside the organization.

-This feature is available to users using the Outlook add-in (Outlook Web and Outlook Desktop), WiseStamp Chrome extension (Gmail, Outlook Web, and Yahoo Mail) and WiseStamp server-side solution.
+This feature is available on Outlook add-in (Outlook Web and Outlook Desktop), WiseStamp Chrome Extension (Gmail, Outlook Web, and Yahoo Mail) and WiseStamp server-side solution.
+Please note that the multi-signature feature does not apply to emails sent from your mobile device.

 Switch between signatures - single-user